-The professional program application form may be obtained from the Johnson College of Business and Economics (JCBE) Office of Student Services or on the Upstate Web site.
+The professional program application form may be obtained from the Johnson College of Business and Economics (JCBE) Office of Student Services or on the JCBE website.
 The application must be filed with the JCBE Office of Student Services no earlier than the term in which students anticipate completing 54 credit hours.